Home About Performances Teaching Collaborations Tech Audiovisual Works 100 Sketches Calendar Blog

 Ouroboros is the mythological snake eating its own tail, often interpreted as a symbol for eternal cyclical renewal.

 Estonian-Norwegian choreographers Külli Roosna and Kenneth Flak embark on a poetic journey with Indian-Belgian performing artist Rakesh Sukesh to explore the terrain of togetherness.
-Separately entangled, decisively confused and efficiently failing, they place their trust in a misunderstanding of life and each other in order to restore the balance and imbalance that keep them moving.
+Separately entangled, decisively confused and efficiently failing, they place their trust in a misunderstanding of life and each other in order to restore the balance and imbalance that keep them moving, keep them questioning.

 In the performance the dancers create personal and collective sanctuaries that help them shed the skins of worn out selves, and finally listen to the rain.

-With Shelter Ouroboros Roosna and Flak continue their practice of creating interactive performance-ecosystems, where the dancers’ movements affect the sound and visual landscapes of the performance.
+With Shelter Ouroboros Roosna and Flak continue their practice of creating interactive performance-ecosystems.
+With the help of movement sensors and robotics the performers affect and create the sound and visual landscapes of the performance.
+This, in turn, becomes an ever-changing context, a feedback loop of cause and effect, a living reality for the performers to navigate.

 Tour List 2024